The Language of the Horse

 I always look to this experience when I try and imagine what it must feel like for a horse who is being misunderstood, and I can sympathise with the owner who generally is suffering extreme frustration!

-Watching both horse and owner begin to relax and communicate successfully with one another as their first session progresses, is truly rewarding.
+Now-a-days watching both the horse and owner begin to relax and communicate successfully with one another as their first session with me progresses, is such a truly rewarding experience for all 3 of us!

 An important point to remember is that your body is communicating with your horse whether you realise it or not; each move or gesture you make, each flick of your eyes - be aware - your horse is watching you!!!!